 ASIMS training and reference material

 ASIMS users should undertake the appropriate training packages for their role/requirements prior to using the system.

 ASIMS user training courses are available through ASIMS with further guidance and information available in the ASIMS user manual.

 In accordance with Regulatory Article (RA) 1410, the DASOR is to be used to report all air safety related occurrences, be it notification of an event which has already occurred or identification of a potential air safety hazard i.e. a hazard / observation.
 In addition to the standard DASOR, complementary forms are available for specific specialist occurrences which require further information from the reporter i.e. the airprox report, birdstrike report, air traffic management report, malfunctioned drop (MALDROP) report and the parachuting report.

 The primary method for submitting a DASOR is through ASIMS.
-This application is only available on internal MOD networks by navigating to the following URL: https://www.asims.r.mil.uk/.
+This application is available from any device connected to the internet and on internal MOD networks by navigating to the following URL: https://asims.ice.mod.gov.uk.

 If you are unable to access ASIMS, then PDF versions of the DASOR document suite are available below.
 Once complete, send the PDF documents to your home unit for submission onto ASIMS directly.